robtaylor/VACASK/README.md

 The `-j 4` option enables parallel building with 4 processors.
 Since OpenBLAS is big, this will save you some time.
 In the end OpenBLAS will be installed in `e:\build\installation`.

 Finally, download [SuiteSparse](https://people.engr.tamu.edu/davis/suitesparse.html) from [GitHub](https://github.com/DrTimothyAldenDavis/SuiteSparse/releases).
-Get the latest release source code (at the time of writing that is 7.6.0).
+Get the latest release source code (at the time of writing 7.6.0).
 Unpack it in `e:\build`.
 In the sources directory type
 ```
 mkdir build
 cd build